Economic history of the United States: Late 20th century

 which covers only 70 countries.
-The general upward trend might be attributed to many factors.
+The general upward trend might be attributed to a number of factors.
 One of these is a gradual increase in the percent of people who receive money for their labor.
 The dramatic feature of this graph is the virtual absence of banking crises during the period of the Bretton Woods agreement, 1945 to 1971.
 This analysis is similar to Figure 10.1 in Reinhart and Rogoff (2009).
 For more details see the help file for "bankingCrises" in the Ecdat package available from the Comprehensive R Archive Network (CRAN).

 Post industrial (service) economy

 Manufacturing employment and nominal value added shares of the economy have been in a steady decline since World War II.
 In the late 1960s manufacturing's share of both employment and nominal value added was about 26%, falling to about 11% and 12% respectively by the end of the century.

 Per-capita steel consumption in the U.S. peaked in 1977, then fell by half before staging a modest recovery to levels well below the peak.